The Lake Superior Circle Tour is one of those great road trips that you always hear about.

 Once you get to Thunder Bay though, it's worth the drive.

-Like the 10 million dollar re-envisioned waterfront filled with commissioned art from around the world.
+The 10 million dollar re-envisioned waterfront is filled with commissioned art from around the world and makes for a lovely walk to wind down.

 Thunder Bay is starting to boom and the amount of restaurants and cafés popping up proves it.